 Ensure That You Own the Intellectual Property Rights

 Intellectual property rights are a crucial aspect of any design project.
 Clearly define the ownership of the final designs in your contract.
-While clients typically retain usage rights, securing your intellectual property rights ensures that you can showcase the work in your portfolio and potentially reuse elements in future projects.
+While clients typically retain usage rights, securing your intellectual property rights ensures that you can showcase the work in your portfolio and unequivocally claim that you are the creator.
 This clarity safeguards both parties’ interests.

 Follow Ethical Licensing